 Avoiding certain allergens and food additives are also potential ways to help reduce ADHD symptoms.
 Learn more about these and other nondrug approaches to addressing ADHD.

-While ADHD is a mental disorder, it’s not considered a learning disability.
+While ADHD is a neurodevelopmental disorder, it’s not considered a learning disability.
 However, ADHD symptoms can make it harder for you to learn.
-Also, people with ADHD often have learning disabilities.
+Also, it’s possible for ADHD to occur in some individuals who also have learning disabilities.

 To help relieve any impact on learning for children, teachers can map out individual guidelines for a student with ADHD.
 This may include allowing extra time for assignments and tests or developing a personal reward system.